 The humid air moves over a rotating wheel made of a water-absorbing material.
 The dry air is blown back into the room, while the water-absorbing material is heated, causing it to release its water into a collection tray.
 Absorption models are more complicated in their design and can be less energy efficient.
 However, absorption dehumidifiers work better at lower temperatures, which make them a good option for use in colder climates.

-This report was written by Canstar’s Editor, Bruce Pitchers.
-Bruce has three decades’ experience as a journalist and has worked for major media companies in the UK and Australasia, including ACP, Bauer Media Group, Fairfax, Pacific Magazines, News Corp and TVNZ.
-Prior to Canstar, he worked as a freelancer, including for The Australian Financial Review, the NZ Financial Markets Authority, and for real estate companies on both sides of the Tasman.
+Bruce Pitchers is Canstar NZ’s Content Manager.
+An experienced finance reporter, he has three decades’ experience as a journalist and has worked for major media companies in Australia, the UK and NZ, including ACP, Are Media, Bauer Media Group, Fairfax, Pacific Magazines, News Corp and TVNZ.
+As a freelancer, he has worked for The Australian Financial Review, the NZ Financial Markets Authority and major banks and investment companies on both sides of the Tasman.

-A dehumidifier is an essential household item: 51%
+A dehumidifier is an essential household item: 56%

-Home needs a dehumidifier because it’s damp: 48%
+Home needs a dehumidifier because it’s damp: 51%

-Bought a dehumidifier based on its energy rating: 24%
+Bought a dehumidifier based on its energy rating: 29%

-Canstar Blue surveyed 2517 New Zealand consumers across a range of categories to measure and track customer satisfaction, via ISO 26362 accredited research panels managed by Qualtrics.
+Canstar Blue surveyed 2501 New Zealand consumers across a range of categories to measure and track customer satisfaction, via ISO 26362 accredited research panels managed by PureProfile.
 The outcomes reported are the results from customers who had purchased a dehumidifier in the past two years.
-In this case, 253 New Zealanders.
+In this case, 204 New Zealanders.
 Brands must have received at least 30 responses to be included.
 Results are comparative and it should be noted that brands receiving three stars have still achieved a satisfaction measure of at least six out of 10.
 Not all brands available in the market have been compared in this survey.
 The ratings table is first sorted by star ratings and then by mean overall satisfaction.
 A rated brand may receive a ‘N/A’ (Not Applicable) rating if it does not receive the minimum number of responses for that criterion.

 The past winners from Canstar Blue’s Dehumidifier ratings:

-Air Fryers - March 18th
+Best-Rated Dehumidifiers - March 18th

 Why do delicates need to be washed differently?